 Following request creates subscription on binarySwitch resource (mn-cse/MC43546456) which allows to send notifications after its state change.
 There are two mandatory parameters.

 NotificationURI parameter is represented by <nu> xml tag and indicates the address of the device which is supposed to be notificated about ouccured changes.
-In our case smartphone IP address shall be used.
+In our case smartphone IP address is used.

 Remark: In our use case smartphone IP address is used as a receiver of notifications but in other usage there can be used notification server with static IP address assigned.
 In such use case this server would be responsible to send notification directly on smartphone address.

 NotificationContentType is represented by <nct> xml tag and indicates the type of notification.
-Its value must be one of the following:
+Its value isone of the following:

 - 1: all atributes